bring/hedwig-design-system/README.md

 ### Getting started

 The simplest way is to just install the `@postenbring/hedwig-react` package, and start using the components.
-The css is imported in the javascript files so a bundler that supports side effect imports are required.
+The css is imported in the javascript files so a bundler that supports side effect imports is required.
 Vite and Remix supports this out of the box.

 ```tsx
 import {